ihmeuw/vivarium/docs/tutorials/2_Death.rst

 and to include it in your mortality calculation.
 But what happens if in a future experiment, you want to model BMI instead?
 Or both?
 To make those changes, you'll need to modify the mortality calculation directly.
-CEAM's dynamically calculated rates give us a way to model mortality (and similar rates) so that components that effect mortality, like smoking and BMI, can be plugged in or unplugged transparently.
+Vivarium's dynamically calculated rates give us a way to model mortality (and similar rates) so that components that effect mortality, like smoking and BMI, can be plugged in or unplugged transparently.

-Dynamic rates in CEAM have globally unique names.
+Dynamic rates in Vivarium have globally unique names.
 So, mortality rate might be named ``'mortality_rate'`` and any code that refers to that name is assumed to be referring to the same rate.
 Keep that in mind when naming rates.
 If you have an incidence rate, calling it ``'incidence_rate'`` is likely to cause confusion since other components will have their own incidence rates.
-It is CEAM convention to use a more specific name, like ``'incidence_rate.heart_disease'``.
+It is Vivarium convention to use a more specific name, like ``'incidence_rate.heart_disease'``.
 Each named rate has three important parts.
 The first is its *source*, which is a function that